-- (14) Whereas digital files as such are not products under this Directive, digital manufacturing files, which contain the functional information necessary to produce a tangible item by enabling the automated control of machinery or tools, such as drills, lathes, mills and 3D printers, should be considered as products, in order to ensure consumerthe protection of natural persons in cases where such files are defective.
-For example, a defective computer-assisted-design (CAD) file used to create a 3D-printed good that causes harm would give rise to liability under this Directive, when they are supplied or developed in the course of a commercial activity.
-For the avoidance of doubt, it should also be clarified that electricity is a productraw materials, such as gas and water, and electricity are products. - (15)It is becoming increasingly common for digital services to be integrated in or interconnected with a product in such a way that the absence of the service would prevent the product from performing one of its functions, for example the continuous supply of traffic data in a navigation system.
-While this Directive should not apply to services as such, it is necessary to extend no-fault liability to such digital services as they determine the safety of the product just as much as physical or digital components.
-Such related services should be considered as components of the product to which they are inter-connected, when they are within the control of the manufacturer of that product, in the sense that they are supplied by the manufacturer itself or that.
-Examples of such related services include the continuous supply of traffic data in a navigation system, a health monitoring service that relies on sensors of a physical product to track the user's physical activity or health metrics, a temperature control service that monitors and regulates the temperature of a smart fridge, or a voice assistant service, which allows control of one or more products by using voice commands.
-Internet access services should not be treated as related services, since they cannot be considered as part of the product within the manufacturer's control and it would be unreasonable to make manufacturers liable for harm caused by shortcomings in such services.
-Nevertheless, a product that relies on such services and that fails to maintain safety in the event of a loss of connectivity could be found to be defective under this Directive recommends them or otherwise influences their supply by a third party.
+- Where free and open-source software supplied outside the course of a commercial activity is subsequently integrated by a manufacturer as a component into a product in the course of a commercial activity and is thereby placed on the market, it should be possible to hold that manufacturer liable for damage caused by the defectiveness of such software but not the manufacturer of the software because the manufacturer of the software would not have fulfilled the conditions of placing a product or component on the market. - Whereas digital files as such are not products within the scope of this Directive, digital manufacturing files, which contain the functional information necessary to produce a tangible item by enabling the automated control of machinery or tools, such as drills, lathes, mills and 3D printers, should be considered to be products in order to ensure the protection of natural persons in cases where such files are defective.
+For example, a defective computer-assisted-design file used to create a 3D-printed good that causes harm should give rise to liability under this Directive, where such a file is developed or supplied in the course of a commercial activity.
+For the avoidance of doubt, it should be clarified that raw materials, such as gas and water, and electricity are products.

+It is becoming increasingly common for digital services to be integrated into, or (17)inter-connected with, a product in such a way that the absence of the service would prevent the product from performing one of its functions.
+While this Directive should not apply to services as such, it is necessary to extend no-fault liability to such integrated or inter-connected digital services as they determine the safety of the product just as much as physical or digital components.
+Those related services should be considered components of the product into which they are integrated or with which they are inter-connected where they are within the control of the manufacturer of that product.
+Examples of related services include the continuous supply of traffic data in a navigation system, a health monitoring service that relies on a physical product's sensors to track the user's physical activity or health metrics, a temperature control service that monitors and regulates the temperature of a smart fridge, or a voice-assistant service that allows one or more products to be controlled by using voice commands.
+Internet access services should not be treated as related services, since they cannot be considered as part of a product within a manufacturer's control and it would be unreasonable to make manufacturers liable for damage caused by shortcomings in internet access services.
+Nevertheless, a product that relies on internet access services and fails to maintain safety in the event of a loss of connectivity could be found to be defective under this Directive.